Turkey in the Eurovision Song Contest 2010: Internal selection

 On 7 December 2009, TRT opened the suggestions for the public to nominate potential artists for consideration until 11 December 2009.
 Three artists were shortlisted following public input: Emre Aydın, Manga and Şebnem Ferah and were therefore approached by TRT.
 On 2 January 2010, Ferah declined the offer stating that Eurovision was no longer a musical contest.
-On 7 January 2010, TRT announced that they had reached a preliminary agreement with Manga to represent Turkey in Oslo following the refusal of Aydın.
+On 7 January 2010, TRT announced that they had reached a preliminary agreement with Manga to represent Turkey in Eurovision following the refusal of Aydın.
 Manga was confirmed as the Turkish representative on 12 January.
 Three songs, all written in English, were submitted by the band to the broadcaster in February 2010 and a ten-member selection committee selected "We Could Be the Same" as the song they would perform at the contest.

 On 3 March 2010, "We Could Be the Same" was presented to the public during a press conference that took place at the TRT Tepebaşı Studios in Istanbul, broadcast on TRT 1 as well as online via the broadcaster's official website trt.net.tr.
 In addition to the presentation of the song, the band performed a mini concert during the press conference.
 The song was written by Evren Ozdemir, Fiona Movery Akıncı, as well as Manga themselves.